 Brief outline of the Menstrual Cycle

-The menstrual cycle is the fertility cycle of the woman during the child-bearing years.
-The first day of the menstrual cycle is the first day of the period and the last day of the menstrual cycle is the day before the next period.
+When does the cycle begin and end?: The first day of the menstrual cycle is the first day of the menstrual period and the last day of the menstrual cycle is the day before the next menstrual period.
 The cycle length varies from 23 to 35 days, the average length is about 28 days.

-During each cycle an ovum (egg) matures in the ovary and is then released into the fallopian tube ready to be fertilised.
+1. an ovum (egg) matures in the ovary and is then released into the fallopian tube ready to be fertilised.
 The release of a mature egg is called ovulation.
 (Link to Fig. 6.10 ovulation).
-While the ovum (egg) is maturing the lining of the uterus becomes thicker and more vascular in preparation for a possible pregnancy.
-If fertilization of the ovum does not occur in that cycle menstruation will start about 14 days after ovulation.

-Ovulation: Ovulation means the release of a mature ovum from the ovary into the fallopian tube.
+What is ovulation ?: Ovulation means the release of a mature ovum (egg) from the ovary into the fallopian tube.
 It occurs once in any cycle, about 14 days before the next period.
 If two or more ova (eggs) are released in a cycle, all are released within the same 24 hour interval.
-The ovum lives for 24 hours.
-Despite the short life-span of the ovum the fertile phase of the cycle is further increased by the ability of sperm to survive in fertile-type cervical mucus for 5 days; fertile-type mucus is present in the days before ovulation.

 Menarche: The first menstrual period is known as menarche and usually occurs about 13 years of age.
 The normal age of menarche varies from 10 to 16 years.
 A study done in Ireland of 2940 girls aged 9 to 17 years showed that the average age of menarche in Ireland is 13.5 years, with a standard deviation of 1.3 years.1 The age of menarche has decreased in the 20th century and this could well be due to improved nutrition.
 In the 19th century girls in the USA reached a weight of 46kg at about 14 years of age which was the year of the menarche.
 In Belgium in the 19th century girls reached a weight of 46 kg at about 16.5 years and also attained the menarche at that age.
 According to Griffin et al,2 the increase in body fat at adolescence of about 11kg is equivalent to 99,000 calories and the number of calories estimated to maintain a pregnancy is 88,000.
 Thus one of the main functions of the adolescent growth spurt in females may be the storage of energy to sustain a pregnancy and lactation.

-After the final menstrual period has occurred the woman has reached menopause, and the end of the child-bearing years has arrived.
+Menopause: When the final menstrual period has occurred the woman has reached menopause, and the end of the child-bearing years has arrived.
 Menopause occurs within a wide age range between the ages of 42 to 58,3 on average at about age 51 and this is unchanged from ancient times.
 (Link to Menopause)

 1 Hoey, H.; The age of Menarche in Irish girls; Ir Med J. Oct.
 1986, vol 79, no. 10, p283-285